 It had these tiny little metal tables with super hard, uncomfortable chairs that were not at all conducive to enjoying cheesecake, or really anything for that matter.
 And they were jammed together in a very small space, so there was absolutely no semblance of privacy at any table.
 Personally, I never would have wanted to go there as a customer, even if I had loved cheesecake.

-Nor could they understand my utter indifference to cheesecake.
-Like, why would anyone want to work at a cheesecake cafe if they didn’t love cheesecake?
-At the end of our shifts we often got to take home cheesecake that the cafe wouldn’t be able to sell.
+Nor could they understand my utter indifference to cheesecake at the time.
+Like, why would anyone want to work at a cheesecake cafe if they didn't love cheesecake?!
+At the end of our shifts we often got to take home cheesecake that the cafe wouldn't be able to sell.
 I used to give it to my family and friends.
-As I said, looking back, I really don’t understand it either; how could I ever not have loved cheesecake?
+As I said, looking back, I really don't understand it either; how could I ever not have loved cheesecake?
 Maybe a love for cheesecake was something that I had to grow into?
 OR perhaps I just had to have a really great one.
 Well, this Grand Marnier Liqueur Cheesecake was the one!
+So if you're looking for a grand marnier dessert, you are going to want to make this one.

 Cheesecake water bath

-But if you’ve never used a water bath and want to learn how, then watch this video on how to make a water bath for cheesecake!
-I like her trick of using a bigger pan to protect the cheesecake.
+But if you've never used a water bath and want to learn how, then watch this video on how to make a water bath for cheesecake!
+I like her trick of using a bigger pan to protect the cheesecake and to avoid cheesecake water bath leaks.
 It really is a much better way than the old aluminum foil method that tends to leak.
 Because a water bath is still the ideal method.

 My stint at that little cheesecake cafe didn't last long, but that's probably a good thing.
 At the time, it definitely was not a good fit for me.
 However, my family and friends weren't too happy when I left and their free and delicious cheesecake supply ran dry.